dx4test/dx-edgar-analytics/README.md

 It also keeps a global constant "`ttlInSeconds`" (i.e. inactivity period).

-NOTE: According to READ.md of the repo "insight edgar-analytics", we are required to consider only those fields in BOLD; the zone field is not in BOLD, so default time zone is used while parsing date and time info into a Date object.
+NOTE: According to README.md of the repo "insight edgar-analytics", we are required to consider only those fields in BOLD; the zone field is not in BOLD, so default time zone is used while parsing date and time info into a Date object.

 ## (3) Model class "UserSession"

 It has the following class members:

   - `ip`: the first field info extracted from a request record, it uniquely identifies a user.
-  - `serialNumber`:  the serial number assigned for this session when this session is created.
+  - `serialNumber`:  the serial number assigned for a session only when the session is created.
   - `startDateTime`: the Date object parsed from the date and time info of the first request record of this session.
   - `endDateTime`: the Date object parsed from the date and time info of the last request record of this session.
-  - `expirationTimeInSeconds`: it is when will this session become expired ( `endDateTime.getTime()/1000 + inactivity_period + 1 second` ).
+  - `expirationTimeInSeconds`: it is when this session will become expired ( `endDateTime.getTime()/1000 + inactivity_period + 1 second` ).
   - `docCount`: number of documents requested during this session.